dmx-systems/dmx-documentation/docs/tutorial.rst

 *******************

 When you first look at a new installation of DMX, there is not much there, yet.
-We have a detailed guide to the :ref:`user interface<user-the-dmx-user-interface>` below but here are some essentials:
+We have a detailed guide to the :ref:`user interface<user-the-dmx-user-interface>` in the User Guide but here are some essentials:

 * In the upper right corner there is a "Login" button.
 Log in with the user name "admin" and no password.
 * In the upper left corner there is a workspace selector.
 The only existing workspace is called "DMX".
 This is your general context in which everything you are about to do is going (for the moment).
 Later you will be able to select one of all your workspaces here.